computational-biology/metallic/README.md

 This program is for finding metal binding sites.

-run:    bpnet.linux [optional switches] 1ehz.cif
+run:    metallic [optional switches] 1ehz.cif